saleor/saleor-docs/docs/api-process/check-out.md

 }
 ```

-As a result, we're getting the token (the value is trimmed for the sake of example):
+As a result, we get the token (the value is trimmed for the sake of this example):

 ```json
 {